EGK123/fluffy-happiness/x_team_rules.md

 ## How we will back up each other to ensure that deadlines are not missed

 Deadlines will have a few days buffer between actual due date for class so that we can address any issues.
+Encourage others to ask for help--when confused or not--to help streamline productivity and avoid miscommunication.
+Work as a team to solve problems that are taking longer.